 • fecal microbiota transplant

-Some of these treatments may be effective for people with ulcerative colitis who do not respond well to current treatment options.
+Some of these treatments may be effective for ulcerative colitis that does not respond well to current treatment options.

 Researchers are continuing to study these treatments to learn how safe and effective they are for treating ulcerative colitis.

 Healthcare professionals can better understand how active a person’s ulcerative colitis is by monitoring inflammation in their body.
-This information can help guide whether or not it is necessary to adjust their treatment plan.
+This information can help healthcare professionals determine whether it is necessary to adjust someone’s treatment plan.

 To continuously monitor inflammation, scientists are developing and testing novel biosensors.
 These sensors use enzymes, antibodies, or other biological molecules to detect certain chemicals in the body.